isua163/health/README.md

+# Notice

+This package does not redistribute the MATR or XJTU-SY raw datasets.
+Users must obtain them from their original public sources and comply with the corresponding terms of use.
+Inclusion of third-party dataset readers and citations does not grant rights in those datasets.
+No software license has been added or inferred by the packaging process.

 # External data requirements

 Raw research data are not redistributed in this package.
 Place the public data outside the package and pass their directories at run time.